PixelStoriesEngine/pixel-stories-docs/src/content/blog/new-open-source-assets.md

 ---
-title: New Open Source Assets!
+title: New Free and Open Source Assets!
 date: 2025-02-19
 excerpt: Improved asset organization with search and tagging, plus a better workflow for managing terrains and map objects.
 author: Truman